mechagr/vinyl-manager/readme.txt

 Vinyl Manager is a full-stack web application for managing vinyl record collections, built with ASP.NET Core MVC.

-This project was created to demonstrate Model–View–Controller architecture, Entity Framework Core integration, and user authentication systems.
+This project was created to demonstrate Model–View–Controller (MVC) architecture, Entity Framework Core integration, and user authentication.
 It showcases my ability to build complete web applications with database persistence, RESTful routing, and secure user management within a modern web framework.

 ---

 ## Project Overview

-The goal of Vinyl Manager is to allow users to build and maintain a personal vinyl record collection.
-Users can add, edit, delete, and organise their records by artist and genre, with full user authentication protecting their data.
-Information is stored in SQL Server with Entity Framework Core handling all database operations.
+Vinyl Manager enables users to build and maintain a personal vinyl record collection.
+Users can add, edit, delete, and organise their records by artist and genre, with full user authentication to protect their data.
+All information is stored in SQL Server, with Entity Framework Core managing database operations.

 The application demonstrates: